-- providing direct care in a long-term care facility (as such terms are defined under section 1397j of this title); or - in other occupations related to elder care determined appropriate by the State for which the State identifies an unmet need for service personnel.
+- o providing direct care in a long-term care facility (as such terms are defined under section 1397) of this title); or - o in other occupations related to elder care determined appropriate by the State for which the State identifies an unmet need for service personnel.

 Mississippi's four local Workforce Development Areas have identified Healthcare in their Sector Strategy Plans to help align the state's resources with needs of business and industry, career goals of workers and the economic goals of the state.
-The Mississippi Department of Human Services (MDHS), Division of Workforce Development (DWD) will partner with the Mississippi Community College Board (MCCB) and/or community colleges, Mississippi Department of Employment Security (MDES) and/or other entities to provide short-term training (e.g., Certified Nurses Assistance (CNA) training for placement in a nursing home, etc.) for TANF Work Program (TWP) participants who seek employment in the eldercare workforce.
+The Mississippi Department of Human Services (MDHS), Division of Workforce Development and Partnership Management (DWDPM) will partner with the Mississippi Community College Board (MCCB) and/or community colleges, Mississippi Department of Mississippi 2022 WIOA Combined Plan

+Employment Security (MDES) and/or other entities to provide short-term training (e.g., Certified Nurses Assistance (CNA) training for placement in a nursing home, etc.) for TANF Work Program (TWP) participants who seek employment in the eldercare workforce.
 Training may be established on an individual basis based on the individual's career goal(s)/objective(s) and training needs in conjunction with employer needs.